tkatchenko/beanstalk/README.md

 Run `./run.sh` to start the WordPress and MariaDB container named using your unique slug.

+WordPress will be located in the `wordpress` directory.

 WordPress will be running at [http://localhost/](http://localhost/).

 The default WordPress user/password is `admin`.